ashinw/house-prj-pub/landscape/Landscape-requirements.md

 # Landscape Requirements

-The landscape requirements are requirements that should be satisfied which are dis-joined to the core building structure.
+The landscape requirements are requirements that are dis-joined to the core building structure.

 Again, section labels have been applied to present regions that require attention.